 Nonprofit organizations have worked to diversify their staff and increase representation of people across race, class, gender, sexual orientation, ability, religious and other culturally diverse backgrounds.

-How do organizations create an environment where people feel they can actively participate, and where their contributions are respected and valued?
-This workshop is about taking that next step toward moving beyond the individualism of diversity to the systemic and cultural change needed to build inclusive organizations.
+But how do organizations create an environment where people feel they can actively participate, where their contributions are respected and valued?
+This workshop is focused on racial diversity and about taking the next step toward moving beyond the individualism of diversity to the systemic and cultural change needed to build inclusive organizations.

 Sharing of best practices on how to move from representation to inclusion

 Understanding the role of implicit bias and impact on leadership, hiring, staffing and decision-making

 The role of intentionality — orientation to an inclusive culture that is self-perpetuating through organizational systems, policies, and practices